Kiri-Innovation/KIRI-ENGINE-SDK-API/API/README.md

 Use this API to upload the photoset to KIRI ENGINE server and get serialize number of the model.
 This serialize number is unique for this project.
 To ensure the quality of the 3d models, please upload at least 20 images but no more than 70 images.
 If you need upload more, please contact us.

+**We have recently launched the V2 version of our API, which supports custom model quality, texture quality, and AI Object Masking.
+For more details, please refer to the API documentation**

 | Code | Description                                                  |
 | ---- | ------------------------------------------------------------ |
 | 2004 | Uploaded photoset is empty, please check                     |